-- One at a time, take each individual cauliflower floret, dip it in the milk/flour mixture to coat completely (allow any excess to drip off), then place in the breadcrumb bowl.
-Using your other clean hand, roll the cauliflower in the breadcrumbs until completely coated on all sides.
-Place on the parchment lined baking sheet and repeat with the remaining cauliflower florets. (note, by using one hand for the wet coating, and the other hand for the breadcrumbs, it minimizes the clumping in the breadcrumbs bowl).
+One at a time, take each individual cauliflower floret coated in the milk/flour mixture (allow any excess liquid to drip off in the large bowl), and place in the breadcrumb bowl.
+Roll the cauliflower in the breadcrumbs until completely coated on all sides.
+Place on the parchment lined baking sheet and repeat with the remaining cauliflower florets.
+Replenish the breadcrumb bowl as needed to minimize clumping of the dry breadcrumbs.

-- Once all the cauliflower florets are coated with the liquid mixture and breadcrumbs, place in the oven and bake for 15-18 minutes until crispy and slightly golden brown on the outside.
+Once all the cauliflower florets are breaded, place in the oven and bake for 15-18 minutes until crispy and slightly golden brown on the outside.

 Sauce - I used and highly recommend using Cholula hot sauce when making the buffalo sauce because of its flavor profile.
 I have tested this recipe using Cholula.
 But if you use a different hot sauce, be sure it's one that's smooth and bold in flavor.
 You may need to adjust the flavor a little but should work fine with most (note: if you use a hot sauce like Tapatio, this sauce will not taste good).

 Kid-Friendly Version - Use your favorite marinara instead of buffalo sauce.
 Dip the crispy breaded cauliflower in your favorite marinara instead of buffalo sauce to avoid spice for the kids.

 For the gluten-free option, I used white rice flour.